 This post aims to act like a hub for all the relevant information about my doctoral work.
 It will be constantly updated with new source and developments.

-Relevant Papers (on Chronological order)
+Relevant Papers (in chronological order)

 - Angelo Antonio Salatino, Francesco Osborne, Enrico Motta How are topics born?
 Understanding the research dynamics preceding the emergence of new areas.
 In PeerJ Computer Science, pp. e119.
 2017